Alex141/CalcBinding/README.md

 ##Automatic inverse binding expression

- If you have binding with expression consisting only of operators that have inversed operators, calcBinding attempt to generate inversed expression for you and create two way binding instead of one way binding.
+ If you have binding with expression consisting only of operators that have inversed operators and youe BindingMode = BindingMode.TwoWay, calcBinding attempts to generate inversed expression and use it in ConvertBack method in converter.
 For example, if you have expression 'Path = (A + 5) / 3' inversed expression is 'source = Path * 3 - 5'.

  CalcBinding supports inversing of many operators:
  ```